-It is obvious from Figure 9 that temporary inflows have lost some of their volatility as a result of the exclusion of seasonal permits of less than 6 months from 2006 onwards.
-Administrative procedures may account for the small inflows at the turn of the year, both for settlers and temporary residents.
-While temporary residents tend to flow in in larger numbers in the second half of the year, the contrary is the case for settlers.
-The annual average in terms of numbers is quite stable in the case of settlers, and on a slight rise in 2010; in contrast, the number of temporary residents tends to remain stable.
+While temporary residents tend to flow in in larger numbers in the second half of the year, largely due to the important role of university students, who tend to enter before the start of winter semester, the contrary is the case for settlers.
+The annual average in terms of numbers is quite stable in the case of settlers, albeit on a slight rise since 2010; also the number of temporary residents tends to remain stable.